 Tip #2 – You know when you’re lying about something and hiding things from your spouse.
 Maybe there are things you should not share, but you should be humble and willing to examine your heart while holding your self-analysis loosely.

 Tip #3 – Become biblically comfortable with the gap between who you are and your Christlike goals.
 You will find a template for Christlikeness in Galatians 5:22-23.
-Self-disclosure is a wisdom issue, but if your desire is to reconcile your past with your spouse, the Lord will give you the illuminating favor you need on how to proceed (John 16:13; James 4:6).
+Self-disclosure is a wisdom issue, but if you desire to reconcile your past with your spouse, the Lord will give you the illuminating favor you need on how to proceed (John 16:13; James 4:6).

 Tip #4 – Daily seek to close the gap between you and your spouse, which may mean talking about past mistakes that are currently interfering with your one flesh union.